-She currently lives aboard her 34 ft. sailboat, Juniper, and has over 8,000 nautical miles of offshore sailing experience.
-In the summer of 2019 she single-handed San Diego to Hawaii.
+She currently lives aboard her 34 ft. sailboat, Juniper, and has over 10,000 nautical miles of offshore sailing experience.
+In the summer of 2019, she single-handed San Diego to Hawaii.
 It took her 23 days.
+In the summer of 2020, she sailed across the equator and is currently floating in French Polynesia.
 She plans to circumnavigate following the humpback whale migration patterns.

 As a filmmaker, she makes ethnographic films that focus on preserving the traditions of communities that are on the brink of extinction as well as creating abstract works of a psychedelic nature.

 She is a member of the Sublime Frequencies collective and recipient of a Studio 7 Arts grant.
 She has made three feature-length films.
 Her last one, Sailing A Sinking Sea, premiered at SXSW, won the audience choice award at the Singapore International Film Festival, and recently screened at the Smithsonian Institution.

 Olivia spent five years as a multimedia journalist for Magnum Photos and has produced series for Viceland, NBC, Magnum Photos, ATTN: and Lifetime.
 Her work has been highlighted by the Wall Street Journal, New York Times, and BBC.

 As a writer she has been featured in The Thieving Magpie and performed live at the Curiosity Preservation Society.
 Many of her short stories recently appeared in an anthology called Trips (Bambaz press).